 Remote auditing to help you manage risk during the COVID-19 pandemic

-chain.
-Without the transparency and assurance that these audits provide, food safety standards may fall
+Without the transparency and assurance that these audits provide, food safety standards may fall by the wayside.

 When will normal audit protocols return?